-To learn more about dogs in parks, visit bendparksandrec.org/dogs employee on the Natural Resources team and caretaker of Riley Ranch.
+To learn more about dogs in parks, visit bendparksandrec.org/dogs observations.
+It started with an entry by Steve Truelson, BPRD employee on the Natural Resources team and caretaker of Riley Ranch.
 On Dec.
 23, 2019, he made the first journal entry: "At noon, saw a lone whitetail."